openreplay/openreplay/frontend/development.md

 ## Getting setup

 1. `yarn install`
-2. Copy .env.sample to .env and make any needed changes
+2. Copy .env.local to .env and make any needed changes
 3. `yarn start`

 Debugging the various react components is handled best using the react developers browser extension.